Guide SchoolLand Your Dream Job! One Week Course. Excellent Job Placement

 We limit the size of our courses to insure quality instruction and interaction with our instructors.
 This gives you the utmost attention from our fly fishing guide school instructors and increases your chances of getting a job afterward.

 Being a fly fishing guide is an incredible way to both spend time in the wilderness, and earn a substantial income.
-The average guide will earn $2,400 a month including tips.
+A fishing guide can earn over $40,000 per year including tips.
 All in all the school is an investment in your future.
-You can pay off the cost of this school in only 3 weeks of guiding, and you will have the potential it takes to get a job in the most beautiful places left in the world. ( Note: Most students working in Alaska will be required to obtain a Coast Guard License to operate a motor boat on the fresh waters and rivers there.
-We will provide you with the information needed to obtain this license.
-The Sweetwater Guide School does not guarantee that you will be issued this license.)
+You can pay off the cost of this school in only 3 weeks of guiding, and you will have the potential it takes to get a job in the most beautiful places left in the world.

 The Sweetwater Fly Fishing Guide School limits class size, so spaces fill up very quickly.
-The tuition fee for 2016/2017 is $2,600.
 We require a 50% deposit to confirm your spot.
 This includes all your food and lodging.
 All you need to show up with is your fishing gear and a Montana State fishing license.
 Final payment is due 30 days prior to the start of the course.
 Deposits and/or final payment will not be refunded unless a replacement is found.
 We accept checks, money orders or major credit card.
 It is truly an opportunity that should not be missed.
+We offer payment plans if necessary.
 Join us and let us help you land the job of your dreams.

 |7 NIGHTS, 6 1/2 DAYS OF TRAINING, MOSTLY ON THE WATER.
 WE GO TO THE RIVER EVERY DAY.

 Ready to get you Dream Job?
 Plan ahead and Call NOW!
 Limited availability.